MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## July 9, 2019

-Guides app version 103.1907.04001.0 brings a new look and feel to the PC and HoloLens apps.
+Dynamics 365 Guides **app version 103.1907.04001.0** brings a new look and feel to the PC and HoloLens apps.
 We improved the user experience and aligned it with the Dynamics 365 family of apps.

 ### Improvements in this release